PDA and smartphone maker

 introduced the Foleo, a new “mobile companion” — a lightweight laptop-type device that works in conjunction with smartphones like Palm’s own Treo line, offering a full-sized keyboard, larger screen, built-in Wi-Fi and Bluetooth connectivity to the smartphone, while eschewing a hard drive of its own or other amenities that would raise the price and increase size and weight.
 The product introduction has been tepidly received, however: Many high-tech pundits and analysts suggests the Foleo is a solution in search of a problem.

 Analysts have been

-that Palm was courting potential financial partners.
+suggesting for months that Palm was courting potential financial partners.
 Nokia, Motorola, and private equity firms have all been cited as potential partners.

 Elevation Partners plans to invest $325 million in Palm; the company plans to use that along with existing cast and $400 million in new debt to finance a cash distribution of $9 per share to existing Palm shareholders.